Non-fillability of overtwisted contact manifolds via polyfolds: A Deligne--Mumford type space

 \subsection{Infinitesimal action}

 We assume the situation of Section \ref{subsec:groupoidasorbitspace}.
 Denote by $\Omega^0$ the Lie algebra given by the tangent space of $\GG$ at the identity diffeomorphism, which is the space of vector fields on $(S,\partial S)$ that are stationary on the set of all special points.
 In other words, $\Omega^0$ is the set of all smooth sections of $TS$ that are tangent to $\partial S$ and vanish on $|D|\cup\{1,\rmi,-1\}\cup A$.
 We denote by $\Omega^{0,1}_j$ the space of all endomorphism fields of the tangent bundle of $S$ that anti-commute with $j$.
 Linearising the equation $j^2=-1$ we see that $\Omega^{0,1}_j$ is the tangent space of $\JJ$ at $j$.
-Identifying $\Omega^{0,1}_j$ with the $j$-complex anti-linear $TS$-valued differential forms on $S$ the infinitesimal action is
+Viewing $\Omega^{0,1}_j$ as the set of all $j$-complex anti-linear $TS$-valued differential forms on $S$, the infinitesimal action is

 A {\bf complex linear Cauchy--Riemann operator} $D$ is a $j$-complex linear operator that maps smooth vector fields of $(S,j)$ to $\Omega^{0,1}_j$ such that $D(fX)=\DB f\cdot X+fDX$ for all smooth vector fields $X$ and smooth functions $f$, where $\DB$ is the composition of the exterior derivative with the projection of the space of smooth $1$-forms onto those that anti-commute with $j$, see \cite[Appendix C.1]{mcsa04}.
 Complex linearity can be expressed via $D(jX)=jDX$ for all vector fields $X$ of $S$.